swagkarna/Defeat-Defender-V1.2.0/README.md

 ---
 ## Behind The Scenes :

- When Batch file is executed it ask for admin permissions.After getting admin privileage it starts to disable windows defender real time protectin , firewall , smartscreen and starts  downloading our backdoor from server and it will placed in startup folder.The backdoor will be executed after it has downloaded from server..And will be started whenever system starts..
+ When Batch file is executed it ask for admin permissions.After getting admin privilege it starts to disable windows defender real time protection , firewall , smartscreen and starts  downloading our backdoor from server and it will placed in startup folder.The backdoor will be executed after it has downloaded from server..And will be started whenever system starts..

 ---